The AI Automation Playbook for Small Businesses

 This cadence keeps stakeholders engaged and ensures you gather feedback before rolling the solution to every client or team.

-5. Measure the ROI and keep iterating
+6. Measure the workflow and keep iterating

 An automation is only successful if it keeps performing.
 Track a lightweight KPI stack: